Conformal Bootstrap with Duality-Inspired Fusion Rule: Introduction

-Concretely, we study the conformal bootstrap consistency conditions for a system with two relevant scalar operators, $\sigma$ and $\epsilon$.
-We assume a standard invertible $\mathbb{Z}_2$ symmetry under which $\sigma$ is odd and $\epsilon$ is even.
-We then impose a further constraint inspired by KW duality, postulating the fusion rules:
+Concretely, we propose a classification of primary operators into three distinct sectors: the identity sector $[1]$, the spin sector $[\sigma]$, and the energy sector $[\epsilon]$.
+This classification is motivated by a $\mathbb{Z}_2$ symmetry and a duality-inspired selection rule.
+The $[\sigma]$ sector consists of all $\mathbb{Z}_{2}$-odd operators.
+The $\mathbb{Z}_{2}$-even operators are further divided into $[\epsilon]$ and $[1]$ based on their transformation under a hypothetical duality operation: the $[\epsilon]$ sector contains the operators that change sign under the duality, while the $[1]$ sector consists of all other remaining operators.
+We postulate the following fusion rules among these sectors:

-The crucial assumption is the absence of $[\epsilon]$ on the right-hand side (RHS) of the $[\epsilon] \times [\epsilon]$ operator product expansion (OPE).
-This truncation is the key structure that guarantees the technical naturalness of $\epsilon$, as it protects the corresponding parameter from self-correction.
+The crucial assumption is the absence of $[\epsilon]$ on the right-hand side of the $[\epsilon] \times [\epsilon]$ operator product expansion (OPE).
+This truncation is the key structure that guarantees the technical naturalness of the lowest-dimension scalar $\epsilon$ in the $[\epsilon]$ sector, as it protects the corresponding parameter from self-correction.